 The new health care bill includes a strong focus on improving employer based health care making it available to more employees.
 The bill also makes a number of improvements to care for specific groups such as Women, Seniors and those who did not previously qualify for Medicaid by expanding Medicaid to over 15 million Americans.

-The basic idea behind Obama's health care reform bill is that those who can afford to buy health insurance will be able to do so, while those who can't will be offered affordable coverage, by the way of Medicaid or subsidized insurance on the health insurance exchanges.
+The basic idea behind Obama's health care reform bill is that those who can afford to buy health insurance will be able to buy better quality insurance, while more Americans who previously struggled to obtain care will have greater access to it, by the way of Medicaid or subsidized insurance on the health insurance exchanges.

 One of the biggest changes that President Obama's health care bill makes to the current health care system is the creation of "health insurance exchanges".
 These are online marketplaces where Americans can shop for insurance at competitive rates.
 They can also receive cost assistance through the exchanges to help insure all Americans can afford insurance.